karthikeyancbm/Singapore-Resale-Flat-Prices-Prediction/README.md

   * Encode categorical variables using suitable techniques, such as one-hot encoding, label encoding, or ordinal encoding, based on their nature and relationship with the target variable.

+**Data transformation:**

+  *  Changing the structure or format of data, which can include normalizing data, scaling features, or encoding categorical variables.

+**3. Exploaratory Data Analysis:**

+  Try visualizing outliers and skewness(before and after treating skewness using Seaborn’s boxplot.

+**4. Feature Engineering:**

+Engineer new features if applicable, such as aggregating or transforming existing features to create more informative representations of the data.